Blog

 Lack of Proper Testing

-Some DIY systems like SimpliSafe fail to have their products meet NRTL standards.
-OSHA created the NRTL (Nationally Recognized Testing Laboratory) program to ensure that certain types of equipment be tested and certified for their safe use.
+Some DIY systems, like SimpliSafe, fail to have their products meet NRTL standards.
+OSHA created the NRTL (Nationally Recognized Testing Laboratory) program to ensure that certain types of equipment are tested and certified for their safe use.
 NTRL is a private-sector organization that OSHA has recognized as meeting the legal requirements to perform testing and certification of products using consensus-based test standards.
 Some of their components meet these standards, but the most critical equipment (i.e., the base station) does not.
-This lack of proper testing leaves systems like SimpliSafe systems open to exploitation and hacking.
+This lack of proper testing leaves systems like SimpliSafe open to exploitation and hacking.

 The Bottom Line